stackwork/stackwork/README.md

 ### Gradle task tagImage

 The `tagImage` task tags the image built during `buildImage` with the `project.version` (as tag) and `docker.imageName` (as name).
-No properties are exposed to Gradle, but the task will fail in case `project.version` or `docker.imageName` doesn't exist.
+The task will fail in case `project.version` or `docker.imageName` doesn't exist.
+The full image name including tag is exposed to Gradle via the docker object.
 E.g. the `build.gradle` can contain:

     version = '1.1-SNAPSHOT'